Foto: Bax Lindhardt

 Entire bacterial community can provide us with new antimicrobial agents

-Bacteria and microorganisms Cells Synthetic biology Biotechnology and biochemistry Health and diseases
+Bacteria and microorganisms Cells Synthetic biology Biotechnology Health and diseases

 Instead of isolating antimicrobial agent-producing bacteria in laboratories, development is taking a new turn: Now the bacteria must live together just as they do in nature.
 That way we can get them to produce new antimicrobial agents.